MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

      ![Process Explorer filter options](./images/pexp-filter-options.png)

 4. Select **Run query**.
-5. After a query is created and the query data is listed, you can:
+5. After the data is queried, you can:

+   * Use **Add a New Category** to add any additional categories needed for grouping the uncategorized meetings into.
-   * Select the category from the list, and then select the check box next to each meeting that you want to include in that category.
+   * Select a category, select the check box next to a good sample of related meetings, and then select **Apply** to add them to that category.
 This will help train the system for auto-categorization of the whole dataset.
-   * Select the check box for any uncategorized meetings, select a category, and then select **Apply** to add them to that category.

       ![Assign a category to an uncategorized meeting](./images/pexp-assign-category.png)

-   * After you categorize a good sample of related meetings, you can select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings in the whole dataset based on the sample categorization.
+   * After you categorize a good sample of related meetings for all the categories that you want to evaluate, you can select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings in the whole dataset based on the sample categorization.

       ![Auto-categorize the dataset](./images/pexp-refine.png)

 6. You can then select to export the query as a .csv file for further analysis or select **Refine Categorization** to create a copy of the selected analysis and add one or more new categories for more in-depth analysis focused on a subset of the data.

+## Email activity analysis

+Email activity is only included in analysis when the data source is blob storage and you have already categorized a good sample of meeting activity into the categories you want to analyze.

 ## Related topics